hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### Cannot connect to the VPN server

 First, make sure that the VPN server address specified on your VPN client device **exactly matches** the server address in the output of the IKEv2 helper script.
-Refer to the sections below and [Check logs and VPN status](clients.md#check-logs-and-vpn-status).
+For example, you cannot use a DNS name to connect if it was not specified when setting up IKEv2.
+To change the IKEv2 server address, read [this section](#change-ikev2-server-address).

 For servers with an external firewall (e.g. [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html)/[GCE](https://cloud.google.com/vpc/docs/firewalls)), open UDP ports 500 and 4500 for the VPN.
 Aliyun users, see [#433](https://github.com/hwdsl2/setup-ipsec-vpn/issues/433).

+[Check logs and VPN status](clients.md#check-logs-and-vpn-status) for errors.
+If you encounter retransmission related errors and are unable to connect, there may be network issues between the VPN client and server.
+If you are connecting from mainland China, consider switching to alternative solutions other than IPsec VPN.

 ### Unable to connect multiple IKEv2 clients